 Lay 6 Thin Slices of Chorizo on top of the eggs to stop the rest of the cornbread mixture mingling with the yolks.

 Spoon the rest of the mixture to form a top layer and smooth it out.
 I spooned the mixture on, one pile on each slice of chorizo and spread it outwards so the chorizo didn’t move off the eggs.

 Sprinkle the remaining bacon pieces over the top.
 I went for 6 little piles to mark out the 6 portions.

 Bake for 35-45 minutes – it will stop being wobbly and be a little brown on top – you’ll know when it’s ready – trust your gut – don’t overbake as it’ll be sad and dry 😦

 Once a bit cooled, slice into 6 portions.
 Eat one and bag the rest individually.
 Nom.

 Let me know what you think in the comments!

-Want to save this recipe for later?
-Simples – pin any of the images on this page to Pintrest.
-Just make sure you’re signed into your Pintrest account, hover over an image then click on the red ‘Save’ icon that will appear in the top left corner.
+Want to save this Cornbread Breakfast Slice with Sweet Potato recipe for later?
+Simples – pin the below image to Pinterest.
+Just make sure you’re signed into your Pinterest account, hover over the below image then click on the red ‘Save’ icon that will appear in the top left corner.